greenboxal/doggohub/doc/ci/environments.md

 ## Rolling back changes

 You can't control everything, so sometimes things go wrong.
-When that unfortunate time comes GitLab has you covered.
+When that unfortunate time comes DoggoHub has you covered.
 Simply by clicking the **Rollback** button that can be found in the deployments page
 (**Pipelines ➔ Environments ➔ `environment name`**) you can relaunch the job with the commit associated with it.